 United States History 1865 to Present

-USII.9 The student will apply history and social science skills by
+VUS.12 The student will apply history and social science skills to understand key international and domestic events, interests, and philosophies of the 1920s and 1930s by

-- USII.3 The student will apply history and social science skills to understand how industrialization changed life in rural and urban America after the Civil War by
+- VUS.12 The student will apply history and social science skills to understand key international and domestic events, interests, and philosophies of the 1920s and 1930s by

 Your message has been submitted.